PawseySC/singularity-containers/_episodes/34-gpu-pytorch.md

 #SBATCH --gres=gpu:1
 #SBATCH --ntasks=1
 #SBATCH --time=00:10:00
-#SBATCH --output=pytorch_gpu.out
+#SBATCH --output=pytorch_gpu-%j.out

-image="${MYSOFTWARE}/singularity/images/pytorch--2.7.1-rocm6.3.3.sif"
+TORCH_IMAGE="${MYSOFTWARE}/singularity/images/pytorch--2.7.1-rocm6.3.3.sif"
-module load singularity/4.1.0-nompi
+module load singularity/4.1.0-mpi-gpu
-module load rocm   # provides rocm-smi on the host, for the hardware check below
+module load rocm/6.4.1   # Only needed for rocm-smi check from the host below, not for running the container.

 # Cache the (small) FashionMNIST dataset inside this demo directory, so
 # the example is self-contained -- for real work, prefer a persistent